Tachi vs Katana: What’s the Real Difference

 Used bySamurai ClassSamurai Class

-Both types are traditional Japanese swords used by samurai.
-They feature curved, single-edged blades made for cutting and hilt designed for two handed use.
+Both blades are traditional Japanese sword types used by samurai.
+They feature curved, single-edged blades made for cutting and hilts designed for two handed use.
 They go through similar forging techniques, sharpening processes and are made from the purest steel of the time(tamahagane).
 Additionally, their materials, fittings, securing methods, sometimes are often so similar that it can be hard to tell them apart.

-So, how do you tell if the sword you are looking at is a katana or a tachi?
+So, how do you know if the sword you are looking at is a katana or a tachi?
 Let’s take a closer look.

 Difference Between Katana and Tachi

-1. Time period.
-The tachi was created in Heian period while katana in the Kamakura period.
+1. Time period – The tachi was created in the Heian period, over three centuries before the katana, which emerged as an updated version during the Kamakura period.

-2. Length and curvature.
-Tachi is slightly longer and has a deeper curve.
+2. Length and curvature – Tachi is slightly longer and features a deeper curve.

-3. How they were used.
-The tachi was mainly used on horseback, while the katana was used on foot.
+3. How they were used and carried – The tachi was worn edge down, hung from the belt, and mainly used on horseback, while the katana was worn edge up, slid through a belt, and used on foot.

-I’m saying three main characteristics because these are the most important features that sets them apart.
-Beyond these three, there are other details that can help you identify whether the sword you are looking at is a samurai katana or a tachi even though these are not exclusive.
+Here are some other details that can help you identify whether the sword you are looking at is a samurai katana or a samurai tachi, even though these are not exclusive.

 1. How They are Displayed

-Usually they are displayed in the same way they were worn.
+Usually Japanese swords are displayed in the same way they were worn.
 So, tachi was worn with the cutting edge facing down while the katana facing up.
 This is how a katana is displayed following tradition and how to identify just from a display perspective.

 Tachi and katana displayed following tradition.
 Tachi facing down, katana facing up.